Hong–Ou–Mandel effect

 The effect provides one of the underlying physical mechanisms for logic gates in linear optical quantum computing (the other mechanism being the action of measurement).

 Quantum-mechanical description

 Physical description

-When a photon enters a beam splitter, there are two possibilities: it will either be reflected or transmitted.
+When a photon enters a beam splitter and is subsequently detected, there are two possibilities: it will either be detected on the reflected output port or in the transmitted output port.
 The relative probabilities of transmission and reflection are determined by the reflectivity of the beam splitter.
-Here, we assume a 1:1 beam splitter, in which a photon has equal probability of being reflected and transmitted.
+Here, we assume a 1:1 beam splitter, in which a photon has equal probability of being detected in the reflected and transmitted output port.

 Next, consider two photons, one in each input mode of a 1:1 beam splitter.
 There are four possibilities regarding how the photons will behave: